When We Walk

 Tuesday, June 18, 2019

-Expected to attend: Jason DaSilva (director), Jane Buchanan (Deputy Director, Disability Rights Division at Human Rights Watch).
+Expected to attend: Jason DaSilva (director), Jane Buchanan (Deputy Director, Disability Rights Division at Human Rights Watch), moderated by Josephine Livingstone (critic, The New Republic).

 New York Premiere!